 The reduction depends on several factors: geography, location, orientation of the building, type of glazing, the efficiency of the air conditioning equipment and comfort levels that is required.

-Identical buildings that are upgraded in the same way with the same Solar Gard architectural solar film, but that are located in different geographies and/or that are sourcing their energy differently, will have different net energy savings and also the environment impact of these energy savings will be different.
+Technically identical buildings that are upgraded in the same way with the same Solar Gard architectural solar film, but that are located in different geographies and/or that are sourcing their energy differently, will have different net energy savings.